1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 with an inimical attitude toward Lysenko’s work”
 (Medvedev and Lerner, p.
 53)
 d
-“the beginning of 1939 the Lysenko-edited journal Yaro-
-vizatsiya published Prezent’s article “On pseudoscientific
-theories in genetics,” in which he attempted to draw a far¬
-fetched, slanderous parallel between the work of Vavilov and
-the absurd ideas of the reactionary and anti-Marxist philoso¬
-pher, Diihring:”
-(Medvedev and Lerner, p.
-54)

-“But who does not know that the litera¬
-ture denies the scientific significance of Marxist-Leninist material¬
-istic dialectics and the materialistic theory of development?23”
 (Medvedev and Lerner, p.
 56)

 “the party organization considers essential for